brucemakallan/Author-s-Haven-in-Ruby-React-AWS/README.md

 # Author's Haven (Ruby on Rails, React, AWS)

 > Author's Haven blogging application with API in Ruby on Rails and Client in React.
-Hosted on Heroku and AWS
+Hosted on AWS (EC2 with Postgres database on RDS)

 #### Functions / Features
 1. User authentication